eflanili7881/AdobeRepackerAndInstallerScript/README.md

 ## About MSI-based RIBS Applications
 - CS4 and CS3's protected content can be unpacked unlike in CS5 and above, but installer will throw error on initialization phase.
 If you look installer logs, you will see i.e. AdobeAfterEffects9ProtectedAll was failed error 1603.
 I think it's also valid for CS3.
   - Interestingly on my tests with CS4, if protected content's payload path is beyond MAX_PATH variable, initialization phase is continued like nothing happened.
 But installer will fail gradually when installer tries to install protected unpacked content.
 My theory was installer engine is so old that skips paths that beyond MAX_PATH limit on initialization phase, but on installation phase, it doesn't and it will fail.
   - With more interesting thing, above 2 statements, Adobe Premiere Pro CS4 was installed successfully, with unpacked protected contents.
 I think this problem was about invalid character problem that Adobe After Effects CS4 Protected Contents' unpacked assets path that contains or this problem was specifically for After Effects.
 Currently not unpackable assets are:
   - CS4
     - AdobeAfterEffects9ProtectedAll
       - Package normally unpackable, but it throws error 1603 while initialization phase.
       - Not on standalone program, but on Master Collection and likely on other suites that contains this package, throws error 1304 about copying file.
 Even if you try to click "Retry", it throws internal error 2350 and unpack fails.
-        - When I installed After Effects CS4, I guess it's unpackable, but it writes few extra bytes to every file and corrupts them.
+        - When I installed After Effects CS4, I guess it's unpackable, but it writes ~~few extra~~ 16 bytes to every file and corrupts them.
+          - It isn't about this.
+Other unpackable packages also has this symptom.
+But if they're installed, they shrunk 16 bytes exactly and they're accessible again.
+            - I think that 16 bytes is for protecting that file.
         - I unpacked all files and manually put them in appropiate locations.
 But it still throws error in initialization phase.
 Here's the complete file list including MSI file:
         ```
         C:.